guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-1.md

 We gobbled it up hungrily as brunch, packed up, and made an impromptu decision to go check out the _Cineteca Nacional de Mexico_ with Dahlia.
 It was *such* a cool place!
 They show popular and art movies from around the world.
 We were too late for the one English show we had enough time to catch.
 So we walked around the complex, browsed through booked in the bookstore, bought some coffee and cakes, talked a lot, shopped in a cool retro store and got caught in a sudden shower.
 I jotted down some music and movie recommendations as Dahlia drove us to the airport where we caught a late night flight to our next destination, Puerto Escondido.

 We reached Puerto Escondido late in the night and took a colectivo to Brisas de Zicatela, where we had booked an AirBnB.
 We dumped our bags and found a shop close by to have some _sope_ for dinner before we called it a night.
-The next morning we headed out to the beachside to check out what the town had to offer.
+The next morning we headed out to the beach to check out what the town had to offer.
 Turned out, Puerto Escondido was a surf beach.
-Who knew :grimacing: The big waves crashing down meant that we wouldn't be doing a lot of swimming out here.
+Who knew :expressionless: The big waves crashing down meant that we wouldn't be doing a lot of swimming out here.

 <div class="postimg">
   <div class="grid">